Chris Henry (wide receiver): Criminal history and suspension

 On January 25, 2007, Henry pleaded guilty to a misdemeanor violation of a city ordinance commonly referred to as a "keg law."
 He was sentenced to 90 days in jail, with all but two of those days being suspended.

 In April 2007, Henry was suspended for the first eight games of the 2007 NFL season for violations of the NFL's personal conduct policy.
 His suspension on the 10th came with a stern warning that future misconduct may result in the end of his career with the NFL.
 Henry was given permission by NFL Commissioner Roger Goodell to begin practicing fully.
-His suspension was lifted and he played in the November 11, 2007 game versus the Baltimore Ravens, amassing four catches for 99 yards.
+His suspension was lifted, and he played in the November 11, 2007, game versus the Baltimore Ravens, amassing four catches for 99 yards.

 Henry allegedly assaulted a valet attendant at Newport on the Levee in Newport, Kentucky on November 6, 2007.
-He was arrested for a second time in Orlando on December 3 for violating his probation he was on from a January 30, 2006 arrest.
+He was arrested for a second time in Orlando on December 3 for violating probation stemming from his January 30, 2006, arrest.
 On February 21, 2008, he was found not guilty.

-On March 31, 2008, Henry punched a man named Gregory Meyer, 18, in the face and threw a beer bottle through the window of his car.
+On March 31, 2008, Henry punched Gregory Meyer, 18, in the face and threw a beer bottle through the window of his car.
 Henry claimed it was a case of mistaken identity and that he thought it was somebody else that owed him money.
 Henry was waived by the Bengals a day after this arrest and was then served a house arrest sentence.